 Join us at the Library and in venues throughout Downtown Evanston from October 19 through 21 for this incredible weekend of distinctive storytelling and joyful connection for people of every age.
 The Evanston Public Library Storytelling Festival aims to be an exciting and meaningful multi-event experience for all Evanston residents to come together in community.
 Storytelling is one of the unique activities that makes us human.
 Come celebrate the best of our common humanity as we welcome these amazing, award-winning storytellers to Evanston.
-(View the complete schedule here later in September.)
+(View the complete schedule)

 2018 Featured Storytellers:

 Kucha Brownlee and Baba Tony Brown are traveling artists who have performed for more than 20 years throughout the United States.
 This dynamic storytelling duo combines their talents and experience to bring magical moments to their performances for all ages.
 Their compelling storytelling is accompanied by singing and energetic instrumentation, audience participation, drumming, singing, learning, and lots of fun.
 Kucha came to storytelling by way of theater, touring the Midwest and Canada with several children’s theater companies.
 Baba Tony, a public speaker and trainer prior to storytelling, is also a certified coach facilitator, plays an array of instruments, and teaches the primary foundation skills of drumming (Djembe).
 Kucha and Baba Tony facilitate storytelling and drumming workshops and three day retreats.
 They have led workshops for the Department of Children and Family Services, Umoja, Inc., Alliance Library System, the Spirit Lights Foundation, Inc., and Public Allies to name a few.
 They believe stories are sacred and love sharing their experiences.